neondatabase/website/content/docs/introduction/billing.md

 ## Billing metrics explained

 This section provides a detailed explanation of Neon's billing metrics and how they are calculated.
 Billing in Neon is account-based.
 If you require a project-based cost breakdown, refer to your [billing invoice](#neon-invoices).
-For unit pricing, see [Pricing](#pricing).
+For unit pricing, see [Unit prices](#unit-prices).

 <Admonition type="note">
 Billing metrics measure data are calculated in gibibytes, otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.